-Madrid is the capital of Spain and the largest city in the country.
-It constitutes the technical and financial center of the state and it is located on the banks of the Manzanares River in central Spain.
+Madrid is the capital and largest city in Spain.
+It is located on the banks of the Manzanares River in central Spain and constitutes the state’s technical and financial centre.

 Madrid is one of the top tourist attractions in Europe and the world.
-It was one of the largest colonial countries around the world, which made King Philip II establish Madrid as the capital of the country in the 16th century.
-During the 20th century, it became one of the most important industrial cities in Spain, although most parts of the city were destroyed during the Spanish Civil War between 1936 and 1939.
+It was one of the largest colonial countries worldwide, making King Philip II establish Madrid as its capital in the 16th century.
+During the 20th century, it became one of Spain’s most important industrial cities, although most parts of the city were destroyed during the Spanish Civil War between 1936 and 1939.

-Philip II gave attention to Madrid during his reign and it became an important center surrounded by monasteries, churches, and public buildings.
-Madrid is the most visited city in Europe, it is a very attractive city and from there it is a starting point for many tourists to start their tour to any place.
-The streets of the city are always crowded with cafes, restaurants, bars, and clubs, also there are world-class museums, festivals and cultural activities that you can do there.
+Philip II gave attention to Madrid during his reign, and it became an important centre surrounded by monasteries, churches, and public buildings.
+Madrid is the most visited city in Europe.
+It is a beautiful city and a starting point for many tourists who want to start their tour of any place.
+The city streets are always crowded with cafes, restaurants, bars, and clubs.
+There are also world-class museums, festivals, and cultural activities that you can do there.

-It is also the official residence for most of the kings of Spain as it contains the Royal Palace of Madrid, the huge Royal Theater and the opera theatre, national library, and many many historical places that we will know more about in the coming lines.
+It is also the official residence of most of Spain’s kings, as it contains the Royal Palace of Madrid, the vast Royal Theater and the Opera Theatre, the national library, and many other historical places that we will learn more about in the coming days.

 Weather in Madrid

-Before knowing more about things to do in Madrid or the places to visit, let us know about the weather in the city and the best time to visit it.
+Before we learn more about things to do in Madrid or places to visit, we should know about the weather in the city and the best time to visit.

-Madrid is located 667 meters above sea level, the temperature is great but it is cold during winter and snowfall due to the height of the city above sea level.
-In summer, the temperature is always hot and dry, especially in July and August.
+Madrid is located 667 meters above sea level.
+The temperature is excellent, but due to the city’s height above sea level, it is cold during winter and snowfall.
+Summer is always hot and dry, especially in July and August.

 Things to do in Madrid

-The beautiful city of Madrid is full of many spectacular places to visit and see, in the coming line, we will get to know more about these places and what you can do there so let us start our tour.
+The beautiful city of Madrid has many spectacular places to visit and see.
+In the coming weeks, we will learn more about these places and what you can do there, so let’s start our tour.

 Madrid Royal Palace

-The Royal Palace of Spain was built by Philip V in the 18th century, it is one of the famous attractions in Madrid and it is the official residence of the King of Spain and used for official state events.
+The Royal Palace of Spain, built by Philip V in the 18th century, is one of the famous attractions in Madrid.
+It is the official residence of the King of Spain and is used for official state events.

-The façade was made entirely from granite and white columnar stone and the façade columns are made of drawings by Bernini originally intended for the Louvre in Paris.
-When you enter the palace you will see the staircase at the entrance that is decorated with a fresco of The Triumph of Religion and the Church.
+The façade was made entirely from granite and white columnar stone, and the façade columns are made of drawings by Bernini originally intended for the Louvre in Paris.
+When you enter the palace, you will see the staircase at the entrance decorated with a fresco of The Triumph of Religion and the Church.

-There are many rooms to see inside the palace like the Throne Room which includes valuable tapestries, mirrors, furniture, and chandeliers, and also there is the Royal Armory that contains 3000 exhibits dating back from the Middle Ages that show you weapons and armors that were used by Spanish Kings.
+The palace has many rooms to see, like the Throne Room, which includes valuable tapestries, mirrors, furniture, and chandeliers.
+Also, there is the Royal Armory, which contains 3000 exhibits dating back to the Middle Ages, showing weapons and armour used by Spanish Kings.

 National Archaeological Museum

-Another top attraction museum to visit in Madrid is the National Archaeological Museum, it was built in 1867 by Queen Isabella II and it is full of many art collections from the prehistoric era till the 19th century.
+Another top attraction in Madrid is the National Archaeological Museum.
+Queen Isabella II built it in 1867 and houses art collections from the prehistoric era to the 19th century.

-There are many exhibits that you can visit inside the museum that feature archaeological finds, ethnography, and much more.
-The collections include Egyptian mummies, Roman, and Islamic archaeological finds, and one of the lovely collections there is the bust of the Lady of Elche.
+Inside the museum, you can visit many exhibits featuring archaeological finds, ethnography, and more.
+The collections include Egyptian mummies and Roman and Islamic archaeological finds, and one of the lovely collections is the bust of the Lady of Elche.

 Prado Museum